infinite0007/SmartArt/README.md

 # Installation - Get started

 Install [Node.js](https://maker-tutorials.com/node-js-raspberry-pi-installieren/) on your Raspberry Pi.
+All versions are listed on the official [Node.js](https://nodejs.org/en/download/) page

 When the basic stuff is up and running, simply clone the repository to a folder on your Raspberry Pi.